Types of Degrees Operations Research Majors Are Getting

 Online Operations Research Programs

-In 2018-2019, 40 schools offered a operations research program of some type.
+In the 2018-2019 academic year, 40 schools offered some type of operations research program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|